AaryamanKatoch/Text-Adventure-Game-Python/README.md

 Example step to win:
 Take East from white room
-Pick up the rose
+Pick up the rose - (using get rose)
-Take a North from red room
+Take north from the red room
-Pick up sword and shield
+Pick up sword and shield ( commands : get sword, get shield)
-Take a South from green room
+Take a west from green room
+pick up berries
-Take a west from red room
+go south from blue room
-You win
+drop berries (now you will have 3 items in inventory in white room) You won!

 Losing Condition - entered room 0 or run any command in room 0 five times without 3 items in the inventory